ariamj/Big2-Game/README.md

 - Straight flush
 - Royal straight flush

 With the last 6 hands being 5 card hands (they are played in sets of 5 cards).
+The number of cards being played must the number of cards that the most recent hand played has.
-The cards also increase from 3 to the king--like normal counting--with the ace being bigger than the king and 2 being the greatest.
-As for their suits, they are ordered as follows from lowest to highest:
+The cards also increase in ranking from 3 to the king--like normal counting--with the ace being bigger than the king and 2 being the greatest.
+As for their suits, they are ranked as follows from lowest to highest:
 1. Diamonds
 2. Clubs
 3. Hearts